 Main Lesson Block Learning

-Welcome to Episode #107 of the Art of Homeschooling Podcast, all about main lesson block learning!
+Welcome to Episode #107 of the Art of Homeschooling Podcast, all about how to set up for main lesson block learning!
 Here on the show notes page, you’ll find highlights from the episode as well as links and resources.
 But you might be wondering, “What is a main lesson block, anyway?”

 So let’s jump in!